Jeija/bluefluff/doc/nordic.md

 # Nordic Commands and Responses
-Just like with the GeneralPlus characteristics, the first byte in the array determines the type of action / information while the other bytes are the actual content of that information.
+Just like with the GeneralPlus characteristics, the first byte in the array determines the type of action / information while the other bytes are the actual content of the packet.
 The following lists are incomplete!

 ## Commands
 Commands are sent from the App to Furby's NordicWrite characteristic.
 The following list has been compiled from information in Furby Connect World's `libFluff.so`, by sniffing BLE traffic and by trial and error: